matslyk0/Gitsy/PULL_REQUEST_TEMPLATE.md

   - *Steps:*
   - 1. ...
   - 2. ...
+- [ ] Tests are not applicable.

 ## Checklist:

+*Delete options that are not relevant.*

 - [ ] My code follows the style guidelines of this project (`DEVELOPMENT.md`).
 - [ ] I have performed a self-review of my own code.